stephenc/non-maven-jar-maven-plugin/README.md

     (either an internal repository if the authors are within your organization or a repository like [Central](http://repo.maven.apache.org/maven2/) where they are outside your organization)
-  * You are unwilling to either have an internal Maven repository or take part in the process for uploading their dependencies to a a repository like [Central](http://repo.maven.apache.org/maven2/)
+  * You are unwilling to either have an internal Maven repository or take part in the process for uploading their dependencies to a repository like [Central](http://repo.maven.apache.org/maven2/)

 Now good citizens would solve this issue by changing their stance to the last point in that use-case, but if you wish to insist on being a bad citizen, the Non-Maven Jar Maven Plugin is here to help you get your build done...